sufrin/Red/AppleRed.md

-Having grown accustomed to the second mode in my homegrown editors for more than thirty years I was reluctant to adopt the first: but the differential treatment of "tentative" and "definite" selections made me change my mind.
+Having grown accustomed to the second mode in my homegrown editors for more than thirty years I was reluctant to adopt the first: but after implementing the differential treatment of "tentative" and "definite" selections I changed my mind.

 1.  **Typing-cuts-selection:** Typing new material automatically cuts a "definite" selection into the cut buffer (and adds it to the cut ring).
-This is (almost) the behaviour that most people have come to expect of editors; execept that it does not cut "tentative" selections.
+This is (almost) the behaviour that most people have come to expect of editors; except that it does not cut "tentative" selections.

 2.  **Typing-removes-mark:** Typing new characters removes the mark, and